chilcano/mtls-apps-examples/3-caddy-sidecar/README.md

 curl -ivk https://localhost:9090/healthy
 ```

-You should see in the HTTP headers the TLS handshake.
+You should see the TLS handshake in the HTTP headers.

 #### 7. Call Kuard through Proxy from a browser.